multani/gcp-changelog/content/looker/index.md

 * North Macedonia for Macedonia
 * Timor-Leste for East Timor

+### Fixed

+Looker 25.18 contains the following accessibility improvements:

+* You can navigate drill menus by using a keyboard.
+* When you select a button toggle with a keyboard, the focus ring uses more contrasting colors.
+* You can switch button toggles on or off by using the Enter key.
+* When you use a keyboard to select a Look, dashboard, or folder that's inside a folder, a focus ring will appear around the selected item.
+* You can now use a keyboard to edit boards.
+* You can now use the keyboard to access LookML field definitions in the field picker.
+* The Alerts dialog is now compatible with screen readers.
+* The Series tab of the visualization editor is now compatible with screen readers.
+* Tile notes are now added to ARIA descriptions.
+* Actions for pivot columns are now accessible with a keyboard.
+* The color contrast has been improved on large text boxes such as the custom filter editor.
+* The options in the visualization settings panel now have names that can be read by screen readers.
+* The state of expanded dialogs on the Explore page, such as the field picker and visualization settings panel, can now be read by screen readers.

+### Fixed

+An issue has been fixed where, when dashboard filters were updated, column widths could resize on table visualizations that included pivoted values.
+This feature now performs as expected.

+### Fixed

+An issue has been fixed where non-string values that were entered in the expression element of the `dynamic_fields` section of a LookML dashboard could cause the LookML validator to crash.
+This feature now performs as expected.

 ### Feature

 The Prerender iframes for custom visualizations feature is now generally available on the Admin > Content Guardrails page.